Enhancing precision of atomic clocks by tuning disorder in accessories: Conclusion

 \section{Conclusion}

+The response to disorder in a system is typically expected to be detrimental.
+Here we found instances in which the effect of glassy disorders is otherwise on the precision in quantum estimation of system parameters.
+This has potentially crucial implications for quantum devices having portions involving precision measurements, like measurement of time in atomic clocks.

+We showed how an unbiased estimator can be identified in a disordered situation.
+We also found how the precision thereof can be bounded by the quantum Cr{\'a}mer-Rao inequality.

-In this paper, we examine the effect of glassy disorders present in the system, on the precision in estimation of system parameters.
-We consider copies of uncorrelated as well as two-qubit maximally entangled initial probes and identify instances where relative advantages in the efficiency of estimations are obtained in presence of glassy disorder in the system over the ideal cases.
-In looking for disorder-induced enhancement, we compare the disorder-averaged minimum Fisher information-based error with the corresponding quantity in the ideal, i.e., disorder-free limit.
-However, we also check whether the difference between the disorder-averaged and ideal cases is higher than the disorder-induced fluctuations in the disorder-average.
-We also find cases where a glassy disorder, present in the system, reduces the requirement of initial quantum correlation, entanglement, for attaining better precision in the estimation of a parameter over an ideal - disorder free - situation.
+We considered copies of uncorrelated as well as two-qubit maximally entangled initial probes and identified instances where relative advantages in the efficiency of estimations are obtained in presence of glassy disorder in the system over the ideal cases.
+In looking for disorder-induced enhancement, we compared the disorder-averaged minimum Fisher information-based error with the corresponding quantity in the ideal, i.e., disorder-free, limit.
+We also examined whether the difference between the disorder-averaged and ideal cases is higher than the disorder-induced fluctuations in the disorder-average.
+Moreover, we identified cases where a glassy disorder, present in the system, reduces the requirement of initial quantum correlation - entanglement - for attaining better precision in the estimation of a parameter over an ideal - disorder free - situation, providing us a ``double advantage'', viz. order-from-disorder in conjunction with resource reduction.

 \acknowledgements We acknowledge computations performed using Armadillo~\cite{Sanderson,Sanderson1}, and QIClib~\cite{QIClib} on the cluster computing facility of Harish-Chandra Research Institute, India.
+This research was supported in part by the `INFOSYS scholarship for senior students'.
 We also acknowledge partial support from the Department of Science and Technology, Government of India through the QuEST grant (grant number DST/ICPS/QUST/Theme-3/2019/120).